Find a Qualified Attorney Near You

 You may want to consider carefully reviewing your contract for the construction of the home first.
 It may be possible for you to sue the builder under a breach of contract claim (cause of action).
 This applies if the home was not built to the specifications set out in your contract.
 Note that you must have been one of the parties to the contract in order to have standing to sue for the breach of that contract.

 Keep in mind that many states may recognize implied warranties in construction agreements.
 For example, California law recognizes an implied promise of good faith in contracts.
 Also, review any express warranties given to you by the builder.
-Your builder may have guaranteed the quality of construction of your home for a specific period of time – for example, six months or six years.
+Your builder may have guaranteed the quality of construction of your home for a specific period, such as six months or six years.
 If the construction defect arose during this time period, you may be able to sue for breach of warranty.

 Negligence Claims and Strict Liability